rizwan-io/SQL-Mastery/03-Retrieving-Data-From-Multiple-Tables/README.md

 FROM orders
 WHERE order_date < '2019-01-01';
 ```
 But the number of columns from both the queries should be same.
-Name of the column is dependent on the first query result.
+Name of the column is based on the first query result.